Skip To Main Content

 VSTOption2.png

 Virginia’s family settled in Merced in the 1850s, where her grandfather built a land legacy that spanned more than 15,000 acres across three Central California counties.
-Although Virginia left Merced when she was a young teen, she retained strong ties and pleasant memories of her home town.
-Memories so enduring that, in her Will, she provided the foundation for the Virginia Smith Trust with the intention to use her remaining 7,000-acre estate to provide scholarships to students who attended high schools in the City of Merced.
+Although Virginia left Merced when she was a young teen, she retained strong ties and pleasant memories of her hometown.
+Memories so enduring that, in her will, she entrusted her remaining 7,000-acre estate to the Merced County Board of Education, declaring that it be used to generate scholarships for students who attended high schools in the city of Merced.